s-earnest/s-earnest.github.io/_tabs/resume.md

 - 👋 Hello World, I’m @s-earnest
-- 👀 I’m interested in ... anything related with data & Machine Learning.
-- Thank you for stoppoing by.
+- 👀 Thank you for stoppoing by and trying to know me more.